 Participants

 16 deaf and 13 hearing children with native exposure to ASL (17 females, 12 males, Mage = 28.5 months, range = 16-53 months) and 19 fluent adult signers were recruited from several locations by bi-cultural/bilingual researchers fluent in ASL.
-All children were exposed to ASL birth at least one fluent ASL caregiver and currently used ASL as their primary mode of communication at home.
-The majority of children attended a center-based early childhood education program in which ASL was the primary mode of instruction.
+All children were exposed to ASL from birth via at least one fluent ASL caregiver and currently used ASL as their primary mode of communication at home.
+The majority of children also attended a center-based early childhood education program in which ASL was the primary mode of instruction.
 Thus, all children were immersed in ASL, both at home and in the daycare setting.
 An additional 20 participants were tested, but not included in the analyses due to fussiness (n = 5), being outside the target age range (n = 3), or not receiving enough ASL exposure (n = 12).
 For visualization purposes, children were divided into two groups using a median split by age: Younger (<= 27 Months), Older (> 27 Months), but we conduct all critical statistical tests treating age as a continuous variable.

 Measures

-Parent report of vocabulary size: Parents completed a 90-item vocabulary checklist based on the MacArthur-Bates Communicative Development Inventories (Fenson, 2007) and designed to be culturally and linguistically appropriate for children learning ASL.
+Parent report of vocabulary size: Parents completed a 90-item vocabulary checklist based on the MacArthur-Bates Communicative Development Inventories (Fenson et al., 2007) and designed to be culturally and linguistically appropriate for children learning ASL.
 Parents completed the checklist during the visit, and vocabulary size was computed as the number of signs reported to be produced.

-ASL Processing: Efficiency in online comprehension was assessed using a version of the looking-while-listening procedure (LWL) (Fernald et al., 200) adapted for ASL learners, which we call the Visual Language Processing (VLP) task.
+ASL Processing: Efficiency in online comprehension was assessed using a version of the looking-while-listening procedure (LWL) (Fernald et al., 2008) adapted for ASL learners, which we call the Visual Language Processing (VLP) task.
 Since this was the first study to measure online ASL processing efficiency in children of this age, several important modifications to the procedure were made, which we describe below.